 Good husbandry is the key to raising healthy, happy chickens.
-Even with this best care in the world, though, you may face several unpleasant issues during your time as a chicken enthusiast.
+Even with the best care in the world, though, you may face several acute backyard chicken problems during your time with your flock.

 It's always good to be prepared to face them before they happen.